Why Should I License My Own Franchise?

 Should I Buy A Franchise Or Get A New

-an attractive alternative to seeking employment.
-It gives you more freedom over your career and can potentially increase your earnings potential.
+could be an attractive alternative to seeking employment.
+It gives you more freedom over your career and can potentially increase your earnings (although never guaranteed).

 How Quickly Can I Open A Franchise?